top of page

 • Evaluate the economic policies promulgated by the government and other institutions.

-• Use economic theory to assess motives for firms' exports and imports.
+• Use economic theory to assess the motives for firms' exports and imports.

 • Understand the sources of opportunities and threats due to globalization in domestic and foreign markets.